secuestrador/Discord-Token-Checker/README.md

 ## Usage

+You need to open the index.html, and change put your tokens on "tokens.json" file.

 When the program has started it will check tokens as fast as possible!

 To check the tokens go into the console as "Live Tokens" or "Dead Tokens" (Example Below).

 ## Contact